MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/office-365-scc/connect-to-scc-powershell/mfa-connect-to-scc-powershell.md

 - Estimated time to complete: 5 minutes

+- You can use the following versions of Windows:

+  - Windows 10

+  - Windows 8.1

+  - Windows Server 2016

+  - Windows Server 2012 or Windows Server 2012 R2

+  - Windows 7 Service Pack 1 (SP1)<sup>*</sup>

+  - Windows Server 2008 R2 SP1<sup>*</sup>

+    <sup>*</sup> For older versions of Windows, you need to install the Microsoft.NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
+For more information, see [Installing the .NET Framework](https://go.microsoft.com/fwlink/p/?LinkId=257868), [Windows Management Framework 3.0](https://go.microsoft.com/fwlink/p/?LinkId=272757), [Windows Management Framework 4.0](https://go.microsoft.com/fwlink/p/?LinkId=391344), and [Windows Management Framework 5.1](https://aka.ms/wmf5download).

 - The Exchange Online Remote PowerShell Module needs to be installed on your computer.
 If your installed version of the Exchange Online Remote PowerShell Module doesn't have the **Connect-IPPSSession** cmdlet, you need to install the latest version of the module:

   1. In Internet Explorer or Edge, open the Exchange admin center (EAC) for your Exchange Online organization (Google Chrome or Mozilla Firefox won't work).
 For instructions, see [Exchange Admin Center in Exchange Online](http://technet.microsoft.com/library/ace44f6b-4084-4f9c-89b3-e0317962472b.aspx).